HOME PAGE - SeeStories.online by Pete Neild

 As you can see here the book is made up of a bunch of PDF files.
 In THE BASICS group the subjects are all FREE.
 You can open them for reading right now, or you can download them to read later.
 AND you can download them and convert them to KINDLE files.

 BUT this is only one part of the "BOOK" SEE STORIES.
 Remember there are six other groupings and they are described on their individual pages accessible by the menu that is stuck to the top of your screen.

 The other PDF files are not free.
 If you noticed this website is maintained by WIX, and there are fees associated with that (and Calypso's as well).

 I have set up the following scheme to cover the costs such that this site will remain hopefully well past my capability to cover the cost.

-As soon as I get the logistics worked out you will be able to BUY the entire collection for $15.00.
-Or just one of the "Groups" for their respective prices ranging from $1.50 (FRIENDS) to as much as $4.50 (PERSONAL / RELATED) OR just $0.50 per story individually.
-IF you buy the Groups one at a time, ending up with all of them; you will have spent well over the $15.00 for the whole set.
+You are now able to BUY the entire collection for $15.00.
+Or just one of the "Chapters" for their respective prices ranging from $2.00 (FRIENDS) to as much as $5.00 (PERSONAL / RELATED) OR just $1.00 per story individually (website host minimum charge - sorry).
+IF you buy the Chapters one at a time, ending up with all of them; you will have spent well over the $15.00 for the whole set.

-As an example - you can open the stories individually with each of the 8 ICONS above.
+As an example - I will use the BASICS section, such that you can open the stories individually with each of the 9 ICONS above.
 OR you can go to the BASICS page via the menu or the links in this section.
 Once you click on them there or here, they open, and you can either print them or Download them.
 Once they are downloaded they are yours.
-Now if you do that individually from the other GROUPs, it would cost you $0.50 for each one, or all 8 stories in the BASIC Group for $4.00 as a group.
+Now if you do that individually from the other GROUPs, it would cost you $1.00 for each one, or all 9 stories in the BASIC Group for $5.00 as a group.

 Send me an email = email@example.com.